Surgery for carpal tunnel syndrome

 - Concannon MJ, Gainor B, Petroski GF, Puckett CL.
 The predictive value of electrodiagnostic studies in carpal tunnel syndrome.
 Plast Reconstr Surg 1997; 100:1452.

-- Kaplan, EB.
+- Kaplan EB.
 Surface anatomy of the hand and wrist.
-In: Functional and surgical anatomy of the hand, Spinner, E. (Ed).
-Lippincott, Philadelphia 1953. p.
-227.
+In: Functional and Surgical Anatomy of the Hand, Spinner E (Ed), J.B.
+Lippincott, Philadelphia 1953. p.227.

-- Panchal, AP, Trzeciak, MA.
+- Panchal AP, Trzeciak MA.
 The Clinical Application of Kaplan's Cardinal Line as a Surface Marker for the Superficial Palmar Arch.
-Hand 2009; [Epub ahead of print].
+Hand (N Y) 2010; 5:155.

 - Zhang X, Li Y, Wen S, et al. Carpal tunnel release with subneural reconstruction of the transverse carpal ligament compared with isolated open and endoscopic release.
 Bone Joint J 2015; 97-B:221.